missuo/GmailValidChecker/README.md

 from GmailChecker import GmailChecker GmailChecker.verify("admin@gmail.com")
 ```
-3. If you want to sweep Gmails in bulk, you can use the following codes.
+3. If you want to scan Gmails in bulk, you can use the following codes.
 ```python
 from GmailChecker import GmailChecker for i in range(1000000, 9999999):